Don't: Ignore 'house rules'

 Just because it's a home doesn't mean it's your home.
 At least, not yet.

-Some prospective buyers treat a home like they've been living there for decades -- unlocking doors, cranking up the heat or air conditioning, and letting their kids run wild, bounce on the furniture, and borrow toys.
+Some prospective buyers treat a home like they've been living there for decades -- unlocking doors, cranking up the heat or air conditioning, and letting their kids run around.

 Some looky-loos use the toilet -- which gets problematic if the house isn't occupied and the water has been turned off, Ramsey says.